 etcd stores the persistent master state while other components watch etcd for changes to bring themselves into the desired state. etcd can be optionally configured for high availability, typically deployed with 2n+1 peer services.

 Controller Manager Server

 The controller manager server watches etcd for changes to replication controller objects and then uses the API to enforce the desired state.
-Can be run as a standalone process.
 Several such processes create a cluster with one active leader at a time.